Text, images and the VStack, essential to create the bases of our applications in SwiftUI

 And we get an error:

-But this will give us an error since we cannot use multiple elements in the root, for that we need a root element, an element that allows us to add other structs as well as in Flutter, we use -for example- the Column widget to add a list of widgets, which in other words means one or more widgets; here we can also do the same and use a container element; in this case, since we want to place everything as if it were a stack, that is, one on top of the other, we are going to use what would be a VStack-type container and within it, the code of our image and the text:
+But this will give us an error since we cannot use multiple elements in the root; for that, we need a root element, an element that allows us to add other structs just like in Flutter, we use -for example- the Column widget to add a list of widgets, which in other words means one or more widgets; here we can also do the same and use a container element.

 import SwiftUI